michaelkotelnikov/rhacm-workshop/04.Governance_Risk_Compliance/README.md

 # Exercise 4 - Governance Risk and Compliance

 In this exercise you will go through the Compliance features that come with Red Hat Advanced Cluster Management for Kubernetes.
-You will apply a number of policies to the managed cluster in order to comply with global security and management standards.
+You will apply a number of policies to the cluster in order to comply with global security and management standards.

 Before you start creating the policies, make sure to create a namespace to populate the CRs that associate with RHACM policies.